An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures: Method

+\newadam{For these 3D F{\sc{ornax}} simulations, we use the SFHo \citep{Steiner2013} and DD2 \citep{Typel2010} nuclear equations of state.
 The maximum gravitational and baryonic masses of the SFHo EOS are 2.06 $M_{\odot}$ and 2.42 $M_{\odot}$, respectively, while the corresponding numbers for the DD2 EOS are 2.42 and 2.93 M$_{\odot}$.
 In the same order, the compressibilities ($K$) and the effective masses ($m^*$) at nuclear densities ($\sim$2.6$\times$10$^{14}$ g cm$^{-3}$) are 245.4 and 242.7 MeV and 0.76 and 0.56 (in units of the nucleon mass).
 However, the DD2 EOS gets stiffer faster above nuclear density.
 This is demonstrated in Figure \ref{fig:eos_comp} and is a central difference between the two EOSes.
 This is also the basic reason the cold, $\beta$-equilibrium neutron star maximum mass for the DD2 EOS is so much larger than that for the SFHo EOS\footnote{This difference will also translate into differences in the birth fraction and masses of black holes created across the continuum of massive star progenitors \citep{Channels2025}.
 However, this interesting observation is not the subject of the current paper.
 See \S\ref{conclusions}.}.
 In Figure \ref{fig:eos_comp}, we also compare the $\hat{\mu}$ ($= \mu_n - \mu_p$), adiabatic gammas ($\Gamma$), and specific heats for the two equations of state.
 The differences in the $\Gamma$s in particular recapitulate the differences in the pressures in the relevant density regimes.
 The differences in the specific heats in part reflect the differences in the effective nucleon mass.
 In addition, we note that the lower effective nucleon mass of the DD2 EOS raises the thermal component of the pressure.
 As a result, both the greater stiffness and lower $m^*$ result in larger-radius protoneutron stars and lower central densities.
 As suggested in \S\ref{sec:int}, this leads to the expectation that the use of the DD2 EOS will lead to weaker explosions.
-At least for the 9.0-M$_{\odot}$ progenitor used in this study, this conclusion is substantiated.
-We now proceed to detail the quantitative differences we find in a variety of explosion features, signatures, and outcomes.
+At least for the 9.0-M$_{\odot}$ progenitor used in this study, this conclusion is substantiated.}

+The 9-M$_{\odot}$ \newadam{solar-metallicity} progenitor model for this study was taken from \citet{swbj16}. \newadam{This 9-$M_{\odot}$ progenitor was chosen for this study because, due to its steep mass density profile in the Chandrasekhar core and small compactness\footnote{The compactness parameter loosely characterizes the shallowness of the mass density profile of the Chandrasekhar core of the progenitor mass star and is defined as